Best Palm Grip Mouse

 Successor to the popular MX518 and G400 optical gaming mice

-Like its predecessor, however, the optical sensor of this mouse has prediction / angle snapping which can't be turned off.
-It's worth mentioning because while some people like this, it might be a deal-breaker for others.
+Unlike its predecessor, the optical sensor of this mouse has no prediction / angle snapping, and it can't be enabled through software.
+It's worth mentioning because while most people will consider this a pro, others might be used to angle snapping present on the older G400 (and even older MX518).

-Large and comfortable palm grip mouse with an 8,200 DPI laser sensor
+Large and comfortable palm grip mouse with an 12,000 DPI optical sensor

 #4.
 SteelSeries Rival